We have 2 accommodation buildings, London House and William Goodenough House, both alongside one of London's most beautiful garden squares.

 We offer the date requested or the closest available date.
 However, we can make a note of changes and make adjustments if the available date changes for any reason.

-Our rental rates are very competitive for central London and the weekly rates start as follows:
+Our rental rates are very competitive for central London and the maximum monthly rates are:

 View more information about Rent and Financial Assistance